PredictiveEcology/SpaDES.shiny/README.md

 Following is the structure that `SpaDES.shiny` expects to be provided:

+title:

+A character string denoted the name of the application, which appears in the top left corner (above the sidebar).

 modules:

 | type          | name          | id            | parameters                                    |